neuralinfo/exercise/README.md

-# You need to use Github to turn in your assignment #
+# You need to use Github to turn in your exercises#

 ## Prerequisites ##